basefarm/aws-session-tool/README.md

 This tool includes a wrapper for terraform that enforces commitment of code in git before you can run `terraform apply` in a folder.

-This is enabled by default but can be disabled by doing `aws configure set disable_git_check true --profile [profile]` To re-enable, remove disable_git_check from `~/.aws/config`
+This is enabled by default but can be disabled by doing `aws configure set disable_git_check true --profile [profile]`

+If you want to disable it globally for the default AWS profile, do `aws configure set disable_git_check true --profile default`

+To re-enable, remove disable_git_check from `~/.aws/config`

+#!TODO: Write documentation reegarding terraform chdir, and that it is nto suppported.
 # Files

 ## ~/.aws/[profile]_session-tool_roles.cfg